deawyk/deawyk.github.io/_pages/hustle.md

 ---
 layout: page
-title: Consulting
+title: Hustle
 # subtitle: I am a smart heading.
 desc: Hustling for social good.
-permalink: /consulting/
+permalink: /hustle/
 ---

 <div class="pretty-links">

-<div class="lead lead-about"> I founded _Futur Consulting_ on the back of my extended experience transitioning between schools, countries, and careers.
-We help our clients assess their life, narrow down their options, pinpoint their goals, and follow up on their committments.
+<div class="lead lead-about"> I founded _Futur Consulting_ on the backs of my extended experience transitioning between schools, countries, and careers.
+At FC, we help our clients assess their life, narrow down their options, pinpoint their goals, and follow up on their committments.
 </div>

 <!-- {::nomarkdown}